isomerpages/moe-fairfieldsec/_cca/Sports/Netball (Girls).md

 <p>
 <b>Vision:</b><br>
-To be a choice CCA in Fairfield for girls who wish to learn and grow through Netball as a sport.<br>
+To be a choice CCA in Fairfield for girls who wish to learn and grow through Netball as a sport.<br><br>

 <b>Mission:</b><br>